codac-team/codac/doc/doc/tutorial/04-own-contractor/index.rst

-.. _sec-tuto-own-ctc:
+.. _sec-tuto-04:

 .. role:: underline
     :class: underline

-Lesson D : Building our own contractor
+Lesson D: Building our own contractor
 ======================================

 This lesson will extend the previous exercise by dealing with a **data association** problem together with localization: the landmarks perceived by the robot are now **indistinguishable**: they all look alike.
 The goal of this exercise is to develop our own contractor in order to solve the problem.